Things to do in Ethiopia

 Lalibela

 Lalibela is one of the world's most remarkable spiritual sites and Ethiopia's greatest tourist attraction.
-It is home to the country's astounding rock-hewn churches and is an important pilgrimage site for Ethiopia's Orthodox Christians.
+It's home to the country's astounding rock-hewn churches and is an important pilgrimage site for Ethiopia's Orthodox Christians.
 There are 11 functioning churches in total, all carved from a single piece of granite.
 The churches were carved from the top down and some lie nearly hidden in deep trenches, while others stand in open caves.
 Each is unique.
 The churches are connected by a labyrinth of tunnels and dark narrow passageways with crypts, grottos, caverns, and galleries hewn from the red rock.
 They were carved between the 10th and 12th centuries in a bid to create a New Jerusalem for those unable to pilgrimage to the Holy Land.

 Axum photo